HL7/davinci-alerts/source/pages/index.md

 ## Workflow Overview

-See the [Framework] page for a detailed description of the technical workflow and API guidance {:. stu-note}
+See the [Framework] page for a detailed description of the technical workflow and API guidance.
+{:.stu-note}

 {% include img-portrait.html img="basic_process.svg" caption="Figure 2" %}